Spin ladder quantum simulators from spin-orbit-coupled quantum dot spin qubits: Introduction

 The two complementary approaches discussed above not only illustrate the low-energy quantum many-body phases but also provide hints for quantum simulations and quantum state preparation.
 The ability of engineering DM interactions makes the spin-orbit-coupled quantum dot spin ladder qualitatively distinct from other synthetic quantum simulators.
 Our results also demonstrate that a number of nontrivial phases can be realized by tuning the magnetic field, both in the magnitude and in the direction.
 These findings bridge the quantum many-body theory and the spin qubit device physics, establishing the spin-orbit-coupled quantum dot spin ladders as an interesting platform for studying exotic spin models, manipulating quantum many-body states, and enabling programmable quantum emulations.

 The rest of the paper is organized as follows: In Sec.~\ref{Sec:Model}, we review the microscopic spin-spin interactions and construct the spin models.
 In Sec.~\ref{Sec:strong_rung}, we analyze the two-leg spin ladder problem in the strong rung coupling limit, i.e., dominant $J_\perp$, $D_\perp$, and $\Gamma_\perp$.
 This approach provides a systematic way to reduce the problem to an effective spin-$1/2$ chain and allows for Hamiltonian engineering by tuning the microscopic spin-spin interactions.
 In Sec.~\ref{Sec:Weak_rung}, the rung couplings are treated as perturbations, and low-energy phase diagrams are constructed in several analytically tractable situations.
 The phase diagrams with a magnetic field along the $y$ direction are constructed using bosonization and Luther-Emery fermionization \cite{GogolinAO2004,GiamarchiT2003}; the phase diagrams with a magnetic field perpendicular to the $y$ direction are constructed based on the known single chain results \cite{GangadharaiahS2008,GarateI2010}.
 In Sec.~\ref{Sec:Discussion}, we discuss several technical remarks and experimental implications.
+In Appendix~\ref{App:Staggered_DM}, we provide an explicit derivation for realizing a staggered DM interaction in the effective spin chain.
+In Appendix~\ref{App:Bosonized_interaction}, the bosonized expressions for the rung couplings are derived.
 In Appendix \ref{App:LE}, we provide a derivation of the Luther-Emery fermionization, which is essential for determining the transition lines.